Gala Supreme

 Gala Supreme (1969−1994) was an Australian thoroughbred racehorse who won the 1973 Melbourne Cup.

 Racing career

 Having run second in the Caulfield Cup to the Swell Time, he overcame a wide barrier (24) to defeat the 5/2 race favourite Glengowan by half-a-length.

 Throughout his career, he accumulated 40 starts, 7 wins, 6 places, 8 shows and total career earnings of $181,300.

 Gala Supreme was ridden by Frank Reys the first jockey of confirmed Aboriginal descent to win the Melbourne Cup.

+Pedigree

+Gala Supreme is inbred 3S x 4D to the stallion Stardust, meaning that he appears third generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Gala Supreme is inbred 4S x 4D to the stallion Precipitation, meaning that he appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Gala Supreme is inbred 4S x 5S to the stallion Bahram, meaning that he appears fourth generation and fifth generation (via Great Truth) on the sire side of his pedigree.